 In Manhattan, there are two common categories of restrictive covenants.
 Non-disclosure agreements bar employees from disseminating trade secrets or confidential information.
 Non-solicitation agreements prohibit employees from seeking business from former customers for a defined length of time and within a specified geographical area.

 In Manhattan, restrictive covenants are enforceable to the extent that they are reasonable.
 A covenant is reasonable only if it (1) is no greater than is required for the legitimate interest of the employer, (2) does not impose undue hardship on the employee, and (3) is not injurious to the public.

 If your business seeks to enforce a restrictive covenant against a former employee, contact the Law Offices of David S. Rich, LLC.

-A series of federal, Manhattan State, and City Of Manhattan laws prohibit employers from retaliating against or punishing employees for asserting their legal rights or reporting violations to the government.
+A series of federal, New York State, and City Of Manhattan laws prohibit employers from retaliating against or punishing employees for asserting their legal rights or reporting violations to the government.